-137 Representation before appeal authority
+138 Representation before appeal authority

-At an oral hearing of an appeal before an appeal authority, a party to the proceeding may appear in person or may be represented by another person.
+At the hearing of an appeal before an appeal authority, a party to the proceeding may appear in person or may be represented by another person.

-138 Opportunity to make submissions concerning evidence
+139 Opportunity to make submissions concerning evidence

-The appeal authority must ensure that every party to a proceeding before the appeal authority is given a reasonable opportunity to present his or her case and, in particular, to inspect any documents to which the appeal authority proposes to have regard in reaching a decision in the proceeding and to make submissions in relation to those documents.
+The appeal authoritymust ensure that every party to a proceeding before the appeal authority is given a reasonable opportunity to present his or her case and, in particular, to inspect any documents to which the appeal authority proposes to have regard in reaching a decision in the proceeding and to make submissions in relation to those documents.